-Notwithstanding section 12.1, the Tribe agrees to provide a non-smoking area in the Gaming Facility and, consistent with the Tribe's commitment to the well-being of its employees and patrons, to incorporate ventilation, filtration, purification or other technologies throughout the Gaming Facility, where reasonable and feasible after consideration of engineering, economic and scientific factors, and further agrees not to offer or sell tobacco to anyone under twenty-one (21) years of age.
+The Tribe shall not conduct Class III Gaming in a manner that endangers the public health, safety, or welfare, provided, however, that nothing herein shall be construed to make applicable to the Tribe any State laws or regulations governing the use of tobacco.
+Notwithstanding the foregoing, the Tribe agrees to provide a non-smoking area in the Gaming Facility and, consistent with the Tribe's commitment to the well-being of its employees and patrons, to incorporate ventilation, filtration, purification or other technologies throughout the Gaming Facility, where reasonable and feasible after consideration of engineering, economic and scientific factors, and further agrees not to offer or sell tobacco to anyone under twenty-one (21) years of age within the Gaming Facility.

 Sec.
-12.3.
+12.2.
 Health and Safety Standards.